gnosis-research/gnosis-track/README.md

 ---

-**Made with ❤️ for the Bittensor community**
+**Made with ❤️ for the AI/ML community**

 *Gnosis-Track is built by developers, for developers.
-We believe in open source, transparent logging, and empowering subnet owners with the tools they need to succeed.*
+We believe in open source, transparent logging, and empowering AI engineers with the tools they need to build amazing systems.*